nonameplease/cs186hw3/README.md

 **Due 11:59 PM Wednesday, October 17**

 ## Overview
 In this assignment, you will implement iterators and join algorithms over tables in Java.
 In this document, we explain

-- how to fetch the release code from GitHub,
+- how to fetch the release code from GitHub (everything should be similar to the steps you have done for HW2),
 - how to program in Java on the virtual machine, and
 - what code you have to implement.

 ## Step 0: Fetching the Assignment
-To avoid redownloading our maven dependencies every time we start our docker conatiner, we will start our docker container a little differently than in HW1.
+Similar to HW2, to avoid redownloading our maven dependencies every time we start our docker conatiner, we will start our docker container a little differently than in HW1.
 The first time you work on this homework run the following command:
 ```
 docker run --name cs186hw3 -v <pathname-to-directory-on-your-machine>:/cs186 -it cs186/environment bash
 ```